Jubatian/rrpge-spec/specs/kcall.rst

 - Cycles: 2400 + 10/word acquiring packet data.
 - Host:   Required.
 - N/S:    May always report zero (0), indicating there are no packets ready.
-- Param1: Target Data memory page for raw data.
+- Param1: Target CPU Data memory offset for raw data.
-- Param2: Target Data memory page for User ID of sender.
+- Param2: Maximal number of words to receive.
-- Param3: Target start offset for User ID (bits 3-11 used).
+- Param3: Target CPU Data memory offset for User ID of sender (8 words).
-- Ret.
-A: Count of received data words, 0 indicating no packet is ready.
+- Ret.X3: Count of received data words, 0 indicating no packet is ready.

 If there is a packet in the receive buffer, it is popped off and copied to the target area.
 Correctness of packages are guaranteed, but not delivery and neither packet order.

 Incoming packets from the network are dropped if they don't fit in the kernel's receive buffer.
-This buffer must be at least one page (4096 words) providing for up to 4095 words of packet data.
+This buffer must be able to hold at least 4095 words of packet data.
 At least up to 63 distinct packets must be bufferable.

-The User ID of the sender is 8 words long.
+The kernel terminates the application if either parameter is invalid:

+- The CPU Data memory areas involved must not include the User Peripheral Area, neither wrap around to it.

 0x0710: Task: List accessible users